 We will begin this section by comparing the growth in stellar mass density across cosmic time in the largest EAGLE simulation, Ref-L100N1504, to a number of observational data sets.
-This is followed with a comparison of the evolution of the GSMF from redshift 0 to 7 and a discussion on the impact of stellar mass errors in the observations.
+This is followed with a comparison of the evolution of the galaxy stellar mass function (GSMF) from redshift 0 to 7 and a discussion on the impact of stellar mass errors in the observations.
 We also consider the convergence of the GSMF in the simulation at different redshifts.